pwrlabs/pwrjs/packages/core/README.md

 ### Installation

-PWRJ is available on NPM.
+PWRJS is available on NPM.
 Add it as a dependency

 ```bash
     npm install @pwrjs/core